 Summer School

-Samshvilide Summer School in Archaeology & Bioarchaeology 2023
+Samshvilide Summer School in Archaeology 2025 now opened !

-,,Open Pits in Samshvilde'' is 7 day intensive course in archaeological and Bioarchaeological practice.
+Samshvilde Summer School is intensive program in archaeological and Bioarchaeological practice.
 Trainees will have the unique opportunity to participate in excavations at Samshvilde’s royal medieval citadel (11th13th cent.
 AD) and Sioni ‘cemetery’.
 In this course, trainees will learn a variety of methodological skills and gain hands-on experience necessary for becoming a professional archaeologist.
 The objective for this course is to give trainees a wide variety of basic knowledge about archaeological practice.
 Because we consider field experience to be essential we will focus on hands-on tasks that can only be learned while on the field.

 Training includes: